near-mezze/mezze-tech-tutorial/tutorials/lottery.md

 Note: if you do not specify the `./build/release/lottery.wasm` path in the above command, NEAR defaults to checking for `out/main.wasm`

 You should see another newly generated folder called `neardev`.
-This is a really cool feature of NEAR, where you can quickly create and use a _testnet_ account for your contract.
+This is a really cool feature of NEAR where you can quickly create and use a _testnet_ account for your contract.

 <pre class="language-text">
-  sample--lottery $ <span class="token function">near</span> dev-deploy ./build/release/lottery.wasm
+  lottery $ <span class="token function">near</span> dev-deploy ./build/release/lottery.wasm
   Starting deployment. <span class="code-emphasis">Account id: dev-1622755101091-2932922</span>,
   node: https://rpc.testnet.near.org, helper: https://helper.testnet.near.org,
   file: ./build/release/lottery.wasm